Tech ObserverBangladeshGovTechSystematic change in trade and commerce essential to meet pandemic challenge: Jabbar

 "The days of showroom-based business are almost over," he said, adding that the corona pandemic has begun a radical change in the expansion of digital commerce

-Dhaka — The Posts and Telecommunications Minister of Mustafa has said that a systematic change in trade and is essential to meet the challenges of the ongoing pandemic.
+Dhaka — The Posts and Minister of Bangladesh Mustafa Jabbar has said that a systematic change in trade and commerce is essential to meet the challenges of the ongoing pandemic.

 “The days of showroom-based business are almost over,” he said, adding that the corona pandemic has begun a radical change in the expansion of digital commerce.